 Phragmites is known or suspected to negatively impact 31 species at risk plants, making up approximately 31% of at-risk plants in Ontario.
 Phragmites threatens the ability of plant species to compete for nutrients and grow rapidly, resulting in loss of germination sites, increase in shade and overall habitat alteration.

 Bent spike-rush.
+Photo courtesy of Heather Polowyk.

 Eastern prairie fringed-orchid.
 Photo courtesy of Dave Featherstone.